taseenw/crypto-watching-degen-gsheets/README.md

 # Crypto Trading Tracker
 Google Apps Script for tracking cryptocurrency trades across multiple coins in Google Sheets.
-I was too lazy to make a sheet manually but this probably took longer 🙌🏾
+I was too lazy to make a sheet manually but this probably took longer 🙌🏾<br>
 I used this for a video, so there is a duplicate esque in CS-Lightwork repo but this was the first iteration
 ## Features